2017 Pittsburgh Steelers season: Week 14: vs. Baltimore Ravens

 With the win, the Steelers improved to 11–2 and were awarded the AFC North division title.
 The team also managed to win their 9th straight game over a divisional opponent.
 They would win 8 in a row during a single season for the first time since 2004.

 Pittsburgh notched their first 3-game win streak over the Ravens since defeating them three times during the 2008 season (including the playoffs).
 The teams' 77 combined points marked the most in series history.
 The team also swept the Ravens for the first time since 2008.
 With the division clinched, the team would win consecutive titles for the first time since the 2007 and 2008 seasons.

-The Steelers' second consecutive 11+ point comeback victory marked the first time the Steelers had accomplished this feat since coming back from down 14 against the Denver Broncos on December 7, 1997 and then again from down 14 against the New England Patriots on December 13, 1997.
+The Steelers' second consecutive 11+ point comeback victory marked the first time the Steelers had accomplished this feat since coming back from down 14 against the Denver Broncos on December 7, 1997, and then again from down 14 against the New England Patriots on December 13, 1997.

 Week 15: vs. New England Patriots

 After another close win, the Steelers stayed home for a game against the Patriots.
 The Pats scored first in the first quarter when Rex Burkhead ran for a 1-yard touchdown to make it 7–0.
 The Steelers tied the game up later on when Ben Roethlisberger found Eli Rogers on an 18-yard pass to make it 7–7.
 In the second quarter, the Steelers took the lead when Chris Boswell kicked a 51-yard field goal to make it 10–7.
 The Pats would tie it up again when Stephen Gostkowski kicked a 32-yard field goal to make it 10–10.
 The Steelers then moved ahead when Roethlisberger found Martavis Bryant on a 4-yard pass to make it 17–10 at halftime.
 In the third quarter, the Pats drew closer when Tom Brady found Brandin Cooks on a 4-yard pass to make it 17–16 (with a failed PAT).
 The Steelers then moved further ahead when Le'Veon Bell ran for a 3-yard touchdown to make it 24–16 following a Brady interception.
 In the fourth quarter, Gostkowski's 46-yard field goal made it 24–19.
 Dion Lewis then ran for an 8-yard touchdown (with a successful 2-point conversion) to make it 27–24.
 The Steelers managed to make it deep into Patriots territory on the ensuing drive.
 However, an apparent touchdown pass to tight end Jesse James was controversially overturned after replay, and Roethlisberger was intercepted two plays later, sealing the win for the Pats.

 With their 8-game winning streak snapped, the Steelers fell to 11–3.
-This loss prevented the Steelers from clinching the #1 seed and instead conceded control of the #1 seed to Patriots.
+This loss not only prevented the Steelers from clinching the #1 seed but also conceded control of the #1 seed to the Patriots with the head-to-head tiebreaker.